epit3d/goosli/README.md

 <i>Feel free to open issues or implement your slicing algorithms.</i>

+# goosli-colorizer
+Save true/false to file for each triangle in stl according to logic (now it is big bias from Z axe)

 # goosli-cutter
 Cut stl in two stls by required plane.